Go Baby Go

 Supporting Women in STEM

 In addition to our strong female student leadership (75% of all captains/leads are female), our team makes a number of efforts to support and promote women in STEM.
-We recently taught an 8 week-long class at Ophelia’s Place in CAD, an organization that supports girls in the community.
+We recently taught an 8 week long class at Ophelia’s Place in CAD, an organization that supports girls in the community.
+Moreover, during the summer, we taught one week of full-day programming classes.
 We’ve also donated four desktop computers to them, for educational use.

 Our team also attends events to encourage girls on our team to network with female professionals, such as the Oregon State University Women in Engineering Dinner, as well as the Women In Science and Engineering Symposium.